Canstruction: History

-"A Fungus to Feed Us" can structure went on display for the New York City local Canstruction competition.

 In 1992, Cheri Melillo, creator and editor of the New York Chapter's prize-winning publication "SkyLines" and the National Public Relations Chair for the Society for Design Administration (SDA) in New York, instituted the SDA's Lunch-Time Tours and Administrative Round Table Program.
 During her tenure as the SDA's National Public Relations Chair she developed Canstruction as a way to bring the design and construction community together to compete in friendly competitions while giving back to the community.
 Cheri served as volunteer President and Executive Director for 17 years before her death in December 2009 of brain cancer.
 Cheri's work on Canstruction earned her numerous accolades.
 She was made an Honorary Member of the American institute of Architects for her work in developing, marketing and promoting Canstruction in 2000; in 2009 she accepted "The Creativity of the Mind Award from "The Odyssey of the Mind" as well as a Public Service Award from BOMA (Building Owners and Managers Association) in 2007.
 In 2009 she was the honoree at the City Harvest Practical Magic Ball in New York City; in earlier years she was honored by The Food Bank of New York City and The Society for Marketing Professional Services; in 1992 she was elected the National SDA Member of the Year.
 In 2009, City Harvest, the beneficiary of the New York Canstruction competition's food for the last few years, nominated Cheri for the New York Post Liberty Medal in the Lifetime Achievement category.